-For non-live, prerecorded material, a transcript must be created of the dialog in the video before the closed captioning process can begin.
-While listening to a video, a typist can transcribe the video using any standard word processor.
+For non-live, prerecorded material, a transcript must be created of the dialogue in the video before the closed captioning process can begin.
+While listening to a video, a typist can transcribe the video using any standard word processor, or an existing script can be used.